-Greater Wellington's liabilities comprise borrowings and various other liabilities.
-Greater Wellington's Liability Management Policy focuses on borrowings as this is the most significant component and exposes Greater Wellington to the most significant risks.
+The Council's liabilities comprise borrowings and various other liabilities.
+The Council's Liability Management Policy focuses on borrowings as this is the most significant component and exposes the Council to the most significant risks.
 Other liabilities are generally non-interest bearing.
 Cash flows associated with other liabilities are incorporated in cash flow forecasts for liquidity management purposes and determining future borrowing requirements.

-Greater Wellington's ability to readily attract cost-effective borrowing is largely driven by its ability to rate, maintain a strong credit rating, and manage its relationships with its investors and financial institutions.
+The Council's ability to readily attract cost-effective borrowing is largely driven by its ability to rate, maintain a strong credit rating, and manage its relationships with its investors and financial institutions.

-New Zealand Local Government Funding Agency
+4.1 New Zealand Local Government Funding Agency (LGFA)